Soroswap.Finance Docs

 Prerequisites:

 Before starting, it is necessary to clarify that to understand what we are doing here, you need to have a good understanding of TypeScript, smart contracts, and how a blockchain works.
-In addition, you need to know how to use stellar-sdk since we will use its TransactionBuilder class to create operations, simulate, sign, and send transactions.
+In addition, you need to know how to use since we will use its class to create operations, simulate, sign, and send transactions.
 Additionally, some types and functions for transforming values.

 Build, sign & send:

-[!Warning] For educational purposes, we will use an adaptation of the TransactionBuilder used in the soroswap/core repository.
-The code will need adjustments depending on your project and work methodology, so we recommend always working hand-in-hand with the official Stellar SDK Documentation to be able to build one tailored to your needs.
+[!Warning] For educational purposes, we will use an adaptation of the TransactionBuilder used in the repository.
+The code will need adjustments depending on your project and work methodology, so we recommend always working hand-in-hand with the official Stellar SDK to be able to build one tailored to your needs.

 Installing Stellar SDK